 DeProspero Lifetime Achievement Award

 The DeProspero Lifetime Achievement Award recognizes sustained, distinguished service and is presented annually to an individual who has made distinctive lifetime contributions with significant impact in the areas of Special Operations, Low Intensity Conflict, or Irregular Warfare.

 The award is named for Colonel Albert A. DeProspero, a retired Army Special Forces Colonel who was a founding member of the SO/LIC Division of NDIA, a former Chairman of the SO/LIC Executive Board, and a lifelong supporter of and advocate for the SO/LIC Community.

-R. Lynn Rylander and DeProspero Award nominations are due Tuesday, May 31 2022 so that we can vote on the nominees during the June Division meeting.
+R. Lynn Rylander and DeProspero Award nominations are due Wednesday, June 28, 2023 so that that Division vote on the nominees during the July Board meeting.

 Download the instructions